surfacewatering/hello-world/README.md

 I have interned at Goldman Sachs.

-I am a 4th year student.
+I am a 4th year student here.

 This is my first repository.